cdl-biosimilars/mofi/docs/workflow.rst

 The table of glycans contains the following columns:

   :Use?: Check the box for each glycan that you want to include in the structure search.
   :Name: contains the name of the glycan.
+Press :kbd:`Shift+Return` after entering a glycan abbreviation following the Zhang or BPF nomenclature to automatically extract the monosaccharide composition and site, if applicable.
   :Composition: accepts a comma-separated list of modifications, all of which must appear in the table of modifications.

+    If you enter a composition and move the mouse cursor over the cell, a tooltip containing its mass appears (if the syntax of composition is correct).
+If there is an error in the composition, the tooltip displays an error message.
   :Sites: accepts a comma-separated list of glycosylation sites.
   :Abundance: may contain relative abundances as determined, e.g., by peptide mapping.
 MoFi calculates the score of a glycan combination from these values.